ZacharySchaffter/cookiecutter-djangocms/{{cookiecutter.project_slug}}/docs/vscode.md

 Running Django from a Docker container presents certain challenges when selecting a Python interpeter in VSCode.

-This template works around this by installing [Pipenv] (local Django container only).
-[Pipenv] creates a `.venv` in a shared directory, `/django/.venv/`, to which VSCode can point to via workspace settings.
+This template works around this by installing the project dependencies both in the local/active Virtualenv and on the container.

 ## Set Workspace Python Path